Hans Price Academy

 The Hans Price Academy, formerly known as Wyvern Community School, is a coeducational secondary school located on the Bournville estate in Weston-super-Mare, Somerset, England.
 The school (which previously had specialist Sports College status) had 743 students between the ages of 11 and 16 years as of 2013.

 In 2009, 31% of the pupils at the school achieved 5 or more GCSE passes at grade C or above including mathematics and English, and a contextual value added (CVA) figure of 1002.1.
 In 2010, the GCSE score improved to 35%, but was still the lowest in North Somerset, and was below the local authority average of 56.1% and national average of 53.4%.

 In 2009, plans to turn the school into an academy were revealed.

 On 1 May 2011, Wyvern School became the Hans Price Academy, named after local Victorian architect Hans Price.
-The academy is now run by educational charity Cabot Learning Foundation, which plans to spend £14 million transforming the site.
+The academy is now run by educational charity Cabot Learning Foundation.
+The current principal is Adrian Esch, who took over from Tony Searle.